Big Sandy Heritage Center

 The Big Sandy Heritage Center Museum is located in Pikeville, Kentucky.
-The museum was housed in the old Chesapeake and Ohio Depot until 2015, when it moved to the 4th floor of the Judicial Annex in downtown Pikeville.
+Established in 2003 in the old Chesapeake and Ohio Depot, it has been located on the 4th floor of the old Judicial Annex in downtown Pikeville since 2015.

 The museum portrays the people, places, and events that makes the area unique.
 Exhibits include the American Civil War, Hatfield-McCoy feud, Eastern Kentucky railways, the precolonial era, Pikeville Cut Through, domestic life, the Heritage Room, medicine, war, politics and coal mining.
 In 2015, the museum hosted the traveling exhibit, The Hatfields & McCoys: American Blood Feud, which was on loan from the West Virginia Humanities Council.